-During the 30 Day Challenge, participants learnt some new techniques and skills as well as how to stay motivated during the process of job searching.
-HR specialists took part in the challenge, sharing advice and experience with the candidates about how to improve their CVs, cover letters, and their behaviour in job interviews.
+During the 30 Day Challenge, participants learned some new techniques and skills as well as how to stay motivated during the process of job searching.
+HR specialists took part in the challenge, sharing advice and experience with the candidates about how to improve their CVs, cover letters, and their behavior in job interviews.

 At Europe Language Jobs, they aim to set up new projects that will facilitate finding new jobs and relocating between countries.

 If you took part we have prepared a flowchart to help you analyse your September job search.

 Sep 30, 2016 by Viktoriya

 Skype interviews are an increasingly common way to scope out the right candidates for the job, particularly when interviewing for a job abroad